MinaProtocol/mina/CONTRIBUTING.md

 # Contributing to Coda

-Thank you for your interest in contributing to Coda 😁.
+Thank you for your interest in contributing to Mina 😁.
 This file outlines various parts of our process.
-Coda is still very young, so things might be a little bumpy while we figure out how to smoothly run the project!
+Mina is still very young, so things might be a little bumpy while we figure out how to smoothly run the project!

 If you haven't seen it yet, the [developer README](README-dev.md) has the